and-murray/wharf-spaces/_bmad-output/planning-artifacts/prds/prd-wharf-spaces-2026-06-09/prd.md

 Only users with the Company Admin role can book guest parking spaces.
 The guest parking option is not shown to standard users.

 **FR-040 — Nightly cross-group parking reallocation**
 At 9pm server time each evening, any unbooked parking spaces across all groups within a tenant are pooled and made available to users on the waitlist from any group.
 The system automatically allocates these spaces to waitlisted users in waitlist order, regardless of the waitlisted user's group membership.
-A push notification is sent to each user who receives an allocation (see FR-030).
+A push notification is sent to each user who receives an allocation (see FR-030); notifications are best-effort and the allocation stands regardless of whether the notification is successfully delivered.
+A user who did not receive a notification will see their booking reflected in-app on their next visit.
 This rule exists because groups have different capacity allocations — groups with smaller allocations frequently carry waitlist entries while groups with larger allocations have unused spaces.
 The 9pm pooling ensures those spaces are not wasted.

 ### 3.4 Events & Notes